MolaAlleseasy/blog-1/content/post/weird-words.md

     }
 }

-wordCount(input: "I have five plants.
+wordCount(input: """I have five plants.
 My favorite plant is the one in my Groot flowerpot.
 Groot is my favorite character from Guardians of the Galaxy!
 I also have two succulents, one bonsai and one other plant which I don't know the name of.
 Groot is sitting on my desk, looking at me, while the other four plants are standing on my sill.
-Do you have plants?")
+Do you have plants?""")
 ```

 **What xCode made of it:**